haskelladdict/sconcho/sconcho/doc/manual.rst

 Pattern repeat boxes can be added to the pattern grid.
-Simply highlight all cells that should be inside the repeat box (i.e., the repeat box will be the outline of the selected cells) and then click on **View -> Create Pattern Repeat** to create it.
-To change the color and line thickness of an existing repeat box or to delete a repeat box move the mouse anywhere within the pattern repeat box, right click and select **Edit Pattern Repeat** to make visible a dialog for changing the box's properties.
-Pattern repeat boxes by default have a legend entry consisting of a symbol showing a rectangular box of the same color as the pattern repeat and a text box whose content can be changed.
+Simply highlight all cells that should be inside the repeat box (i.e., the repeat box will be the outline of the selected cells) and click on **View -> Create Pattern Repeat** to create it.
+To change the color and line thickness of an existing repeat box or to delete a repeat box, right mouse click anywhere within the pattern repeat box and select *Edit Pattern Repeat* in the menu that will appear.
+This will open a dialog window for changing the repeat box's properties.

+Pattern repeat boxes by default have a legend entry associated with them consisting of a symbol showing a rectangular box of the same color as the pattern repeat and a text box whose content can be modified.
-The visibility of the legend entry for a repeat box can be toggled on or off in its **Edit Pattern Repeat** dialog.
+The visibility of the legend entry for a repeat box can be toggled on or off in its *Edit Pattern Repeat* dialog.

 To move a pattern repeat box hold down the **Control Key** (the **Command Key** on Mac OSX) and **Left Mouse Click** on the desired item.
-The cursor should change to a cross shape and the repeat box can now be moved.
+The cursor should change to a cross shape and the repeat box can now be dragged while holding down the left mouse button.

 Adding Row Repeats
 ~~~~~~~~~~~~~~~~~~

-You can add any number of row repeats to your chart.
-Sconcho
+You can add any number of non-overlapping row repeats to your chart.
-will automatically adjust the row labels for you in this case.
+Sconcho will automatically adjust the row labels for you in this case.
-To add a row repeat select any number of **consecutive** rows
+To add a row repeat select any number of **consecutive** rows.
-Then right mouse click
-anywhere outside the pattern to bring up the
+Then right mouse click anywhere outside the chart area to bring up the
 **Row And Column Management Menu**.
 Select *add row repeat*
 and then the number of repeats in the appearing
 repeat dialog.